dnischeta/crypto-bot-contest/README.md

 ## 📝 TODOs

+- [ ] **Clean up styles**:
+  - during development lots of style declarations for offsets were added to the project need to clean them up

 - [ ] **Enhance UX Animations**:
   - Add smooth animations for gift purchases
   - Implement animated page transitions